syegulalp/Akilang/readme.md

 **Aki** is a compiler for a simple language, built with Python 3.6 and the [LLVM framework](https://www.llvm.org) by way of the [llvmlite](http://llvmlite.pydata.org/en/latest/) library.

 Eventually, this might become something useful for production.
 Right now, it's strictly proof-of-concept -- a fun toy for me to hack on and to learn about compiler theory and programming language construction in the process.

+> ⚠ This project is currently very  unstable and may break between updates.

 # Goals and ideals